alltagshack/ImageSms/Readme.md

 - ask and set permissions (and gives a hint to allow notifications for the app)
 - preview of the shrinked down and compressed cam picture
-  - sliders to change size and compression
+  - **sliders to change size and compression**
   - calculte how many bytes/sms it will be
-- handles png, webp, gif and jpeg
+- handles **txt**, png, webp, gif and jpeg
-- uses "share to" function for image/file access
+- uses "share to" function for image or text file access
-- the data sms are hidden in normal sms/mms apps
+- the data sms are **hidden in normal sms/mms apps**
 - vibrate, LED and sound-notification with preview in the notification
-- works portrait and landscape mode
+- cam works portrait and landscape mode
 - checks the limit of 256 messages for each image
-- gif is animated
+- **gif is animated**
-- the received file is stored as file on the device
+- the received data is **stored as file** on the device

-- sent txt files are supported
+## Download APK

+It is a debug APK, and the code is in alpha state: [file](https://raw.githubusercontent.com/no-go/ImageSms/bytesms/app/build/outputs/apk/debug/art.wertfrei.byteSMS.apk)

 ## Screenshots